madeofzero/Quo/README.md

 We’re building **O** in public, and we welcome contributions.
 Whether you find bugs, have ideas for improvements, or want to add new features—submit an issue or open a pull request.
 Let’s make this tool better together.

+Link for feedbacks: TBD

 ---

 ## **License**

-**O** is open-source and released under the MIT License.
+**O** is open-source and released under the AGPL-3.0 License.

 ## **We're Still WIP**

-O is a work in progress.
-That means we’re still figuring out the final product, and things might change along the way.
-If you’re curious, just follow the repo and stay tuned for updates.
-We’ll be pushing new features and improvements as we go!
+**O** is a work in progress.
+We’re still figuring out the final product, and things might change along the way.
+If you're curious about the current design and direction of the project, feel free to [check out our Figma doc](https://to.madeofzero.com/meet-0).

+This doc contains the current wireframes, design ideas, and feature roadmap.
+We’ll keep it updated as we make progress, so feel free to take a look and give us feedback.
+Stay tuned for more changes!

 ---